-In practice, your choice of which assets to draw on first may, to some extent, be directed by tax rules.
+Your choice of which assets to draw on first may, to some extent, be directed by tax rules.
 You can't keep your money in tax-deferred retirement accounts forever.
-The law requires you to start taking distributions called "required minimum distributions" or RMDs - from traditional IRAs by April 1 of the year following the year you turn age 701⁄2, whether you need the money or not.
-For employer plans, RMDs must begin by April 1 of the year following the year you turn 701⁄2, or, if later, the year you retire.
-Roth IRAs aren't subject to the lifetime RMD rules.
+The law requires you to start taking distributions - called "required minimum distributions" or RMDs - from traditional IRAs by April 1 of the year following the year you turn age 72, whether you need the money or not.
+For employer plans, RMDs must begin by April 1 of the year following the year you turn 72, or, if later, the year you retire.
+Roth IRAs aren't subject to the lifetime RMD rules (beneficiaries will be required to take RMDs from Roth IRAs).